tjaditya/adityatj.github.io/projects.md

 - Translating concepts into a physical clay model
 - Classroom sessions on automotive design trends

-**What I did**
+**My work during the course**

 - Developed an original exterior concept for a compact performance car
 - Created side, front, and rear views exploring surface treatments
-- Built a digital version of the selected concept in Photoshop
+- Built a digital version of the selected concept for refinement
-- Built a clay model using the course tools and workflow
+- Constructed a physical clay model using the course workflow
 - Presented the final design to faculty and peers

-**Industry Exposure (Exclusive Garage Visits)**
+**Industry Exposure (Garage Visits)**

-Alongside studio coursework, I visited several **private and specialist automotive garages** in and around Turin, gaining exposure to:
+Alongside studio coursework, I visited several private and specialist automotive garages in and around Turin, gaining exposure to:

 - Performance vehicle restoration and custom tuning